 Research other possible causes of breakouts, as they will always differ for everyone.
 Read: 11 Possible Causes Of Breakouts to see if any of these might be affecting you.
 Also, consider keeping a calendar of your daily life to see if you find any triggers.

 In summary, acne is a disease of the skin, and it’s very hard to find a cure.
 However, these expert tips should help you in your quest to get clear skin with fewer blemishes on the chin and jawline area.
 Want to learn more about your skin?
 I have 1000 more posts sharing my expert advice here.
 Happy reading!

 Need expert advice from a licensed esthetician?
 Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.

-For more expert advice check out the blog.
-Also sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
+For more expert advice, check out our blog with over 1,000 posts.
+Also, sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
 You’ll be your own skin care expert in no time.
 Get the #ReneeRouleauGlow!